sarvesh2003/Real_Time_Financial_Fraud_Detection_System_v2/notes.md

     - Bloom filter in Redis (last 15 min)
     - Cassandra (last 24 hours)
     - S3/cold storage (audit trail)
+3. Why just userId level rate-limiting ? why not IP level ratelimiting ?
+  - Most of the txns are associated with some users and we assume that these txns are from a mobile device
+  - Secondly, if we don't have any userId in the request, we drop it
+  - We can let the WAF or Load balancer handle this IP level ratelimiting at edge

 ## REFERENCES
 [1] https://medium.com/@aasefeh/setting-up-a-redis-cluster-in-a-go-application-using-docker-compose-0e8044dfb6d1 [DOCKER-REDIS-GO CONNECTION]